 Many of these terms are confusing and some even overlap.
-But there are two that everyone keeps talking about: CDP and B2C CRM.
+But there are two that everyone keeps talking about: CDP and CRM.

 What is a CDP?

-What is a B2C CRM?
+What is a CRM?

 How do the two stack up?

-While a CDP and B2C CRM seem incredibly similar, in reality, the two perform very differently.
+While a CDP and CRM seem incredibly similar in functionality, in reality, the two perform very differently.

 Depending on your business, one type of marketing technology may serve you better than the other.
-To help clear up some of the confusion, here are the main differences between a B2C CRM and CDP.
+To help clear up some of the confusion, here are the main differences between a CRM and CDP.

-Built for Marketers vs. IT
+Built for Marketing vs. Sales

 A Complete Customer View vs. Incomplete Data

-CDPs are really a stepping stone on the path to a B2C CRM.
-While a CDP may solve your immediate data problem, it doesn’t help you as a marketer.
-If you’d prefer not to ask IT for help every time you need data on your customer, a CDP is not for you.
+CRMs are really a stepping stone on the path to a CDP.
+While a CRM may solve your immediate data problem, it doesn’t truly help you as a marketer.
+If you need a complete picture of your customer across channels and devices, a CRM is not for you.